brightrao/ATPdock/README.md

   $ python3 ATPdock.py userpath
 ~~~
 Note that, userpath is the absolute path of the docking folder in the previous section.
 The outputted "ATPx" folder, "x" is a number.
-In the folder, "final.pdb" is the docking result.
+In the folder, "final.pdb" is the docking result of ATP.

 ## Update History: